Evolutionary-Intelligence/DistributedEvolutionaryComputation/README.md

 # Distributed Evolutionary Computation (EC)

 This is a *growing* paper list for **parallel and distributed** evolutionary computation (PDEC).
-Currently we are **actively** updating this paper list (at least from 2021 to 2023).
+Currently we are **actively** updating it (at least from 2021 to 2023).
 Owing to the abundance of the related literature, however, we believe that much interesting work is still missed here.
-If you find them missed in this paper list, welcome to contact with us via [Issues](https://github.com/Evolutionary-Intelligence/DistributedEvolutionaryComputation/issues) or [Pull requests](https://github.com/Evolutionary-Intelligence/DistributedEvolutionaryComputation/pulls) (and we will be very happy to add them).
+If you find them missed, welcome to contact with us via [Issues](https://github.com/Evolutionary-Intelligence/DistributedEvolutionaryComputation/issues) or [Pull requests](https://github.com/Evolutionary-Intelligence/DistributedEvolutionaryComputation/pulls).

 ## A (Relatively Big) Family of [Evolutionary Algorithms (EAs)](https://github.com/Evolutionary-Intelligence/DistributedEvolutionaryComputation/blob/main/Summary/EvolutionaryComputation.md)